Poignant services to mark 25 years since bomb attack | We Are Tyrone

-DIGNITARIES from the British and Irish governments will attend a commemorative service this Sunday to mark the 25 year anniversary of the Omagh bomb.
+DIGNITARIES from the British and Irish governments will attend a commemorative service this afternoon to mark the 25 year anniversary of the Omagh bomb.

 The service, organised by Omagh Support & Self Help Group, Families Moving On and Omagh Churches Forum, will take place from 3pm at the Garden of Light memorial site on Drumragh Avenue.